Kyle Richards Weighs In On Rumors That Her Sister Kathy Hilton Is Joining ‘RHOBH’

 Hilton actually was approached to be on the show for the first season, but passed and told producers to hit up her sister Kyle.

-Cohen has shot down rumors recently that Hilton was replacing Vanderpump after the OG housewife announced that she was leaving the show after nine seasons.
+Cohen recently shot down rumors that Hilton was replacing Vanderpump after the OG housewife announced that she was leaving the show after nine seasons.

-“There’s no replacing Lisa,” he said.
+“There’s no replacing Lisa,” he said, according to People.
 “Whomever comes on the show is not replacing [her].
 I don’t want that to be the narrative for whomever comes on the show.
 You can’t put that on someone.”

-He went on to say that no one can replace the 58-year-old native of Britain and revealed that when he saw her casting tape he was finally sold on doing the show.
+He went on to say that no one can replace the 58-year-old native of Britain and revealed that when he saw her casting tape, he was finally sold on doing the show.
 Prior to that, he wasn’t so sure about doing the series.

 While it doesn’t sound like Hilton is in on the show just yet, Richards finished by saying “never say never.”